-If there is any evidence that your loved one has suffered due to abuse at a nursing home, schedule a time to speak with a nursing home abuse lawyer from Belt & Bruner, P.C. right away.
+If there is any evidence that your loved one has suffered due to abuse at a nursing home, schedule a time to speak with a nursing home abuse lawyer from Belt, Bruner & Barnett, P.C., right away.
 We will review what you know about the situation and advise you on the next best steps, which may include filing a lawsuit or taking information regarding illegal activity to the police.

 Some of the most common nursing home injuries due to neglect and abuse include:

-When your loved one has suffered an injury while living at a nursing home and you believe it may be the result of negligence or abuse, contact our nursing home attorneys.
+Contact our nursing home attorneys when your loved one has suffered an injury while living at a nursing home and you believe it may be the result of negligence or abuse.
 We want your relative to live in a healthy and safe environment, free from unnecessary injuries.
 We will thoroughly review their situation and determine next steps.

-If you believe your loved one was injured or suffered a medical condition because of nursing home neglect or abuse, call us immediately.
-We will thoroughly investigate the situation and gather evidence of the neglect and/or abuse perpetuated by one or more staff members at the facility.
+Call us immediately if you believe your loved one was injured or suffered a medical condition because of nursing home neglect or abuse.
+We will thoroughly investigate the situation and gather evidence of the negligence and/or abuse perpetuated by one or more staff members at the facility.
 We will also look for evidence of unlawful activity by the administrators or owners of the facility or of their knowledge of the neglect or abuse and failure to correct the issue.
 We will use this evidence to establish that the nursing home failed to maintain the legally required standard of care, and that the lack of appropriate care caused your loved one harm.

-By proving the nursing home was negligence in caring for your relative, we will pursue compensation, including:
+By proving the nursing home was negligent in caring for your relative, we will pursue compensation, including: